Akadil/Akadil/README.md

 ![BlackPanther](https://github.com/Akadil/pictures/blob/main/t-challa-black-panther.gif)

 > I'm Akadil Kalimodayev, a kazakh 🇰🇿 software engineer .\
 > 📚 Study at Ecole 42 in Paris.
-Finished the Bachelor on Math and Computer Science .\
+Finished the Bachelor in Math and Computer Sciences .\
-> 🙋‍♂️ The desire to create something, to understand the complex concepts and to help/cooperates with others helped me to become a good programmer .\
+> 🙋‍♂️ The desire to create something, to understand the complex concepts and to cooperate with others helped me to become a good programmer .\
 > 💻 Mostly interested in data engineering and optimization processes, but trying a lot of new staff in the school
-> ⚽️ Love playing football, small tennis, riding a horse, skiing and snowboarding.
+> ⚽️ Love playing football, tennis, riding a horse, skiing and snowboarding.
 A lot of staff in short ;)
 > (Currently working on developing my portfolio)

 <details>